UPDATED: December 2017

 We love having another options in town for our favourite South Indian cuisine!

-NEW ENTRY: Lily’s Secret Garden $
+Lily’s Secret Garden $

 Another new discovery is Lily’s Secret Garden in Wat Damnak (make sure you get the correct location on Google Maps as Lily also offers cooking classes at a seperate location).
 This small, simple and friendly eatery has a menu including many Khmer favourites with vegan options throughout the menu; we loved it when Lily came out from the kitchen to recommend certain dishes and suggest that she can make other vegan dishes not on the menu upon request as she loves cooking vegan food.